ArtSabintsev/CommanderSpellbook/README.md

 At present, this repository is the OSS version of the website, which itself is a GitHub page.

 - The temporarily URL for the site is: https://sabintsev.com/CommanderSpellbook.
-- The database is hosted on Google Sheets at:  https://docs.google.com/spreadsheets/d/1JJo8MzkpuhfvsaKVFVlOoNymscCt-Aw-1sob2IhpwXY/edit#gid=0.
+- The database is hosted on [Google Sheets](https://docs.google.com/spreadsheets/d/1JJo8MzkpuhfvsaKVFVlOoNymscCt-Aw-1sob2IhpwXY/edit#gid=0).
-- The Google Sheets API for all the combos can be found at: https://sheets.googleapis.com/v4/spreadsheets/1JJo8MzkpuhfvsaKVFVlOoNymscCt-Aw-1sob2IhpwXY/values:batchGet?ranges=combos!A2:P&key=AIzaSyDzQ0jCf3teHnUK17ubaLaV6rcWf9ZjG5E
+- The Google Sheets API for all the combos can be found [here](https://sheets.googleapis.com/v4/spreadsheets/1JJo8MzkpuhfvsaKVFVlOoNymscCt-Aw-1sob2IhpwXY/values:batchGet?ranges=combos!A2:P&key=AIzaSyDzQ0jCf3teHnUK17ubaLaV6rcWf9ZjG5E).